ibLeDy/exercism-submissions/README.md

 # COMPLETED EXERCISM'S EXERCISMS

-I began practicing in this [website](https://exercism.io) around March 2019, and it sparked my curiosity about this kind of wepages/leacompleted exercises in this repo.
+I began practicing in this [website](https://exercism.io) around March 2019, and it sparked my curiosity about this kind of wepages/learning methods.
+That's why you would not find that many completed exercises in this repo.
 [Check the original exercises!](https://github.com/exercism/python)

 My exercism [profile](https://exercism.io/profiles/ibLeDy)